Graviscalar quasinormal modes and asymptotic tails of a thick brane: scalar quasinormal modes of brane

 The above results show that a series of discrete QNMs exist in the scalar perturbation of the metric of the thick brane, just like the tensor perturbation of the thick brane.
 These graviscalar QNMs appear as dissipative scalar particles on the brane, corresponding to the scalar degrees of freedom of gravity.
-In addition, the frequencies of the first three QNMs of tensor fluctuation are~\cite{Tan:2022vfe}: $\frac{m_1}{k}=0.997018-0.526362i$, $\frac{m_2}{k}=0.581489-1.851280i$, and $\frac{m_3}{k}=0.306006-3.53366i$.
-Comparing the first three QNMs of scalar fluctuation and tensor fluctuation of thick brane, we can find that the real part of the first three graviscalar QNMs is larger than the tensor QNMs, but the imaginary part is smaller than the tensor QNMs.
-This shows that the graviscalar QNMs have a higher oscillation frequencies and a longer lifetimes.
+In addition, the frequencies of the first QNM of tensor fluctuation is~\cite{Tan:2022vfe}: $\frac{m_1}{k}=0.997018-0.526362i$.
+Comparing the first QNM of scalar fluctuation and tensor fluctuation of thick brane, we can find that the real part of the first graviscalar QNM is larger than the tensor QNM, but the imaginary part is smaller than the tensor QNM.
+This shows that the graviscalar QNMs have a higher oscillation frequencies (the oscillation frequency of the first graviscalar is twice that of the corresponding tensor mode) and a slightly longer lifetime.
 Moreover, since the original RS-II thin brane does not have scalar fluctuations, the graviscalar QNMs of the thick brane may be a key feature that distinguishes thin brane from thick brane.
 If such a QNM is detected, it is conclusive evidence for the existence of extra dimensions and the brane has a thickness.
-But because these modes have such a short lifetime (when $k=10^{-3}$eV, the lifetime of the first graviscalar QNM of the thick brane is $\tau\approx10^{-13}$s), they are nearly impossible to detect with existing gravitational wave detectors.
+However, due to the short lifetime and extremely high frequency of these modes (when $k=10^{-3}$ eV and $a/k=0$, the lifetime of the first QNM of the thick brane is $\tau\approx10^{-13}$ s, and the oscillation frequency is about $10^{23}$ Hz), although the lifetime increases with $a$, the oscillation frequency also increases.
+Therefore, it is almost impossible to detect them with existing gravitational wave detectors.
+Perhaps high-frequency gravitational wave detectors under construction, such as The CERN Axion Solar Telescope~\cite{Ejlli:2019bqj}, could capture traces of them.
 Nevertheless, these graviscalar QNMs may play an important role in the early universe by coupling to the 4-dimensional matter field, in particular the evolution of the early universe and the anisotropy of the cosmic microwave background radiation~\cite{Seahra:2005wk,Seahra:2005iq}.
-On the other hand, the discussion above is for the case of $a=0$.
-When $a\neq0$, these QNMs have a slowly decaying oscillation tail in the late time.
+On the other hand, when $a\neq0$, these QNMs have a slowly decaying oscillation tail in the late time.
 Recently, R. A. Konoplya and A. Zhidenko suggests that these tails of massive patterns from extra dimensions may contribute to the gravitational wave background~\cite{Konoplya:2023fmh}.
 We expect to find signals of them in existing or future gravitational wave background detectors, such as the pulsar timing array.